secretstartups/handbook/architecture/workflow/index.html.md

 1. Open an architecture evolution blueprint [merge request](https://gitlab.com/gitlab-org/gitlab/-/tree/master/doc/architecture/blueprints) if you have not done it already.
-1. Work with Architecture Evolution Coach, a Product Manager, Engineering Manager, and Domain Experts to get the blueprint properly reviewed, commented, refined, and eventually merged!
+1. Work with Architecture Evolution Coach, a Product Manager, Engineering Manager, and Domain Experts to get the blueprint reviewed, refined, and merged!
+1. Assign DRIs: an Engineer, an Engineering Leader, a Product Management Leader.
+Those people will be responsible for the blueprint moving forward.

 ### Getting things done